benmvp/slides/2020/tsconf/react.md

 </div>

 NOTES:
-- With TS, props cannot be used within a component without a definition
+- With TS, props **cannot** be used within a component without a definition
 - How many times have you had props in a component used w/o any `PropTypes` definition?
+  * In this case we're trying to use `props.loading` w/o defining in props
 - There are ESLint rules to catch this sort of thing, but they are limited

 /////